Ministry of Finance (Czech Republic)

 The Ministry of Finance of the Czech Republic (Ministerstvo financí České republiky), abbreviated MFČR, is a government ministry, responsible for matters relating to economic policy, the government budget, revenue service, banking, security and insurance, international economic work, central, regional and local government.

 The Ministry is administrated by the Finance Minister, who is member of the Cabinet.
-Since 17 December 2021 the minister has been Zbyněk Stanjura.
+Since 15 December 2025 the minister has been Alena Schillerová.